iyu/mastercheck/README.md

 ### Example Format Part Option
 #### MasterCheck.Number
 ```
-// For a number values of 0-10.
+// For a integer number values of 0-10.
 mastercheck.format('Number', {
     required: true, // Existence check.
 Default do not check.
     min: 0,  // Minimum value check.
 Default do not check.
-    max: 10 // Maximum value check.
+    max: 10, // Maximum value check.
+Default do not check.
+    integer: true // Integer check.
 Default do not check.
 });

 // For a number of any in [1, 3, 5].